My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 When she missed deadlines, she was overwhelmed.

-When she spent money carelessly, she was young.
+When she spent too much money, she was young.

-When I worked two jobs and kept my grades up, I was responsible, which somehow meant I needed nothing.
+When I worked two jobs and still made it to class on time, I was responsible, which somehow meant I needed nothing.

 After everyone calmed down, I placed my hands under the table so they wouldn’t see them shaking.

-Mom looked relieved.
-“Thank you for being mature about it.”
+“Thank you for being mature about it, Natalie.”

 Mature.